Legal or other representation

 In order to require a person to attend for an examination, the person must be given written notice:

-- if the person is under investigation, state that fact.
+- stating that the person is under investigation (where applicable).

 The notice may require a person to bring and produce items in the person’s possession or control that are relevant to the investigation.